Sebastianhju/Runeterra-5e/SummonerSpells.md

 ---

 # Heal<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Heal_HD.png" align=right width=10% height=10%>
-At any time, you can heal yourself and all allies within 15 feet of you for an amount equal to five times your level
+At any time, you can heal yourself and all allies within 15 feet of you for an amount equal to four times your level

 ---

 # Ignite<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Ignite_HD.png" align=right width=10% height=10%>
 As a *Bonus Action* you can ignite a target.
-They gain a stack of [Grievious Wounds] and take 1d4 fire damage at the start of their turn for one minute.
+At the start of their turn, they take 2d4 fire damage and gains a stack of grievous wounds wounds for the next minute.

 ---